SimonFrost-Arm/draft-ffm-rats-cca-token/draft-ffm-rats-cca-token.md

 If the attribute is set to `false`, the component will not be updated before the next CCA Platform software update.

-The CCA platform software component Live Firmware activation support attribute is optional in a CCA Platform software component.
+The Live Firmware Activation support attribute of the CCA Platform software component is optional.

 #### Software Component Countersigner ID List